 Paper towels & napkins – Swap disposable versions of these for cloth napkins (buy them affordably or used or make your own) and un-paper towels.

 Toothpaste – You can go plastic-free with your oral care items by choosing tooth tabs (packaged in cardboard or glass) or dental lace instead of floss.
 If you use mouthwash, make your own and store it in a mason jar or glass bottle.
-And of course, go with bamboo toothbrushes.
+And of course, start using bamboo toothbrushes instead of plastic.

 Diapers – Conventional diapers will sit in landfills for up to 5 generations.
 While some “natural” diapers may be better for baby’s skin than plastic, they’re no easier on the environment.
 Cloth is definitely the greenest choice.
 You can find out more about how to get started with cloth diapers here and the basics of how to use cloth diapers here.

 Menstrual products – Another way to reduce your waste and cost is to go reusable for your period.
 Menstrual cups are effective and safe.
 We’ve used them for nearly a decade, and our favorites are the Lena Cup and the Saalt Soft Menstrual Cup.
 Other standbys or backups for your cycle are period underwear and reusable menstrual pads.
 Find more about the health and environmental benefits of cloth menstrual pads here.